Marvell Technology (NASDAQ:MRVL) Releases Q3 2023 Earnings Guidance

 Marvell Technology (NASDAQ:MRVL – Get Rating) updated its third quarter 2023 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $0.56-$0.62 for the period, compared to the consensus estimate of $0.60.
 The company issued revenue guidance of $1.51 billion-$1.61 billion, compared to the consensus revenue estimate of $1.58 billion.

-A number of equities analysts have commented on the company.
-Needham & Company LLC reduced their target price on Marvell Technology from $105.00 to $75.00 in a report on Friday, May 27th.
-KeyCorp dropped their price target on Marvell Technology from $90.00 to $75.00 and set an overweight rating for the company in a research report on Friday, August 26th.
-B. Riley lowered Marvell Technology from a buy rating to a neutral rating and dropped their price target for the company from $75.00 to $63.00 in a research report on Wednesday, June 15th.
-Oppenheimer dropped their price target on Marvell Technology from $110.00 to $90.00 and set an outperform rating for the company in a research report on Friday, May 20th.
-Finally, Cowen dropped their price target on Marvell Technology from $100.00 to $85.00 and set an outperform rating for the company in a research report on Friday, May 27th.
-One research analyst has rated the stock with a sell rating, four have assigned a hold rating and twenty-six have given a buy rating to the stock.
-Based on data from MarketBeat, Marvell Technology has a consensus rating of Moderate Buy and an average price target of $81.93.
+A number of research firms recently issued reports on MRVL.
+Bank of America lifted their target price on Marvell Technology from $60.00 to $65.00 in a research report on Sunday, August 28th.
+Deutsche Bank Aktiengesellschaft lowered their target price on Marvell Technology from $75.00 to $65.00 in a research report on Wednesday, July 20th.
+The Goldman Sachs Group boosted their price target on Marvell Technology from $55.00 to $62.00 and gave the stock a buy rating in a research report on Friday, August 26th.
+Citigroup lowered their price target on Marvell Technology from $78.00 to $74.00 and set a buy rating on the stock in a research report on Monday, August 29th.
+Finally, Craig Hallum lowered their price target on Marvell Technology to $90.00 in a research report on Friday, May 27th.
+One equities research analyst has rated the stock with a sell rating, four have given a hold rating and twenty-eight have assigned a buy rating to the company’s stock.
+According to MarketBeat, the stock has a consensus rating of Moderate Buy and an average target price of $81.21.

-In other Marvell Technology news, EVP Mitchell Gaynor sold 5,000 shares of the firm’s stock in a transaction on Friday, July 15th.
+In other news, EVP Mitchell Gaynor sold 5,000 shares of the company’s stock in a transaction on Friday, July 15th.
+The shares were sold at an average price of $47.67, for a total transaction of $238,350.00.
+Following the completion of the transaction, the executive vice president now directly owns 115,563 shares in the company, valued at $5,508,888.21.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+In related news, EVP Mitchell Gaynor sold 5,000 shares of the stock in a transaction on Friday, July 15th.
 The stock was sold at an average price of $47.67, for a total value of $238,350.00.
-Following the sale, the executive vice president now directly owns 115,563 shares in the company, valued at $5,508,888.21.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-In other Marvell Technology news, EVP Mitchell Gaynor sold 5,000 shares of the firm’s stock in a transaction on Friday, July 15th.
-The stock was sold at an average price of $47.67, for a total value of $238,350.00.
-Following the sale, the executive vice president now directly owns 115,563 shares in the company, valued at $5,508,888.21.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, EVP Dan Christman sold 14,000 shares of the firm’s stock in a transaction dated Wednesday, August 3rd.
-The stock was sold at an average price of $57.28, for a total value of $801,920.00.
-Following the transaction, the executive vice president now directly owns 92,203 shares in the company, valued at approximately $5,281,387.84.
+Following the completion of the sale, the executive vice president now directly owns 115,563 shares in the company, valued at $5,508,888.21.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, EVP Dan Christman sold 14,000 shares of the stock in a transaction on Wednesday, August 3rd.
+The shares were sold at an average price of $57.28, for a total value of $801,920.00.
+Following the completion of the sale, the executive vice president now owns 92,203 shares of the company’s stock, valued at $5,281,387.84.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 24,000 shares of company stock worth $1,284,270 over the last ninety days.
-Corporate insiders own 0.45% of the company’s stock.
+Company insiders own 0.45% of the company’s stock.

 About Marvell Technology